jgerlitz/WetlandIdentification/index.md

 ## Wetland Identification Automation

 This tool is created to make identification of wetlands in Iowa easier and more efficient.
 It will identify whether or not a location specific data point is a wetland or not a wetland based on five different digital elevation model (DEM) indices.
+Those five indices are as follows:
+1. Topographic Position Index (TPI)
+2. Topographic Wetness Index (TWI)
+3. Terrain Ruggedness Index (TRI)
+4. Slope
+5. Fill

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.